 The clubhouse at The Links is located only metres from the 18th green, with terraced areas and picture windows, to take maximum advantage of course and mountain views.
 All in all there is a very special atmosphere.

-But 'Plett' also has an excellent golf course, set in the lovely Piesang (Banana) Valley, which is surrounded by high hills.
+Every year thousands of holiday-makers from all over southern Africa flock to the beaches, luxury hotels and paradise-like setting of Plettenberg Bay, which is situated on the famous & beautiful Garden Route.Plettenberg is a sporty place, with most of the activities focused around the sea, surf, lake and lagoon.But 'Plett' also has an excellent golf course, set in the lovely Piesang (Banana) Valley, which is surrounded by high hills.
 The whole area has been proclaimed a nature reserve, rich in bird life and home to the strikingly beautiful Knysna Loerie.

 The modern clubhouse is situated on high ground overlooking the course.
 The 470-metre par-five 4th hole plays particularly long in a southeaster when the average golfer will have little chance of reaching the water-guarded green in 2, and sometimes even in 3.
 By contrast the 11th is only 110 metres long, one of the shortest par-threes in the country.